Your life has been a huge lie.

 You see this?
 This is a horseradish-based paste with food dyes yellow no. 5 & blue no. 1.
 It comes in a powder that the chef mixes into a thick paste, and it’s what you’ve been told was wasabi your entire sushi-eating life.

-THIS is wasabi.
+THIS is the real wasabi.
 The reason it looks so much like a horseradish root is no coincidence, of course – they’re from the same family of vegetables (the Brassica family, also including cabbage & mustard) which makes it an easy bait-and-switch.

 Real wasabi, however, has a considerably more complex, vibrant, and sweeter flavour.
 The taste is fresh – almost herbal – and is bracing, without burning your nostrils (and destroying the flavor of the fish in the process).
 People tend to describe it as a very ‘clean’ heat.